spell-music/csound-expression/README.md

     * atSco and atSched now work for mono synth too

-* The Patch type has changed.
+* **The patch can change the skin**.
+The Patch type has changed.
 Know it supports the change in common parameters.
    Right now the ccommon parameters include only Low-pass filter type.
 But this can be extended in future releases.

    The idea is that we can parametrize the patch with some common arguments so that use can tweak them